-CfA astronomer Adam Kraus has joined with eight colleagues to use the Pan-STARRS 1 survey (the Panoramic Survey Telescope & Rapid Response System) and an infrared survey (UKIDSS) to search in a young, 5-10 million year-old star forming region for brown dwarfs.
-Pan-STARRS is a wide-field imaging telescope that combines a relatively small mirror, only 1.8-meters, with a very large digital camera, about 1.4 billion pixels, to survey the sky on a continuous basis.
-The prototype single-mirror telescope PS1 has been operating on Mount Haleakala, Hawaii, since 2010; eventually there will be four such systems working in concert.
+CfA astronomer Adam Kraus has joined with eight colleagues to use the Pan-STARRS 1 survey (the Panoramic Survey Telescope & Rapid Response System) and an infrared survey (UKIDSS) to search in a young, 5-10 million-year-old star-forming region for brown dwarfs.
+Pan-STARRS is a wide-field imaging telescope that combines a relatively small mirror, only 1.8 meters (6 feet), with a very large digital camera, about 1.4 billion pixels, to survey the sky on a continuous basis.
+The prototype single-mirror telescope PS1 has been operating on Mount Haleakala, Hawaii, since 2010; eventually, there will be four such systems working in concert.